 The company, which produces clothing for outdoor activities, wants to convey to its customers a sense of freedom and comfort.
 Therefore, the Vineyard Vines logo symbolizes relaxation, cheerfulness, and strength.
 It reflects the brand’s philosophy, stressing its connection with adventure and the seashore.

 The American men’s and women’s clothing retailer has long used the logo with “vineyard vines” in lowercase.
-The geometric serif typeface, which was chosen as the main font, is called Mrs. Eaves Roman, after the wife of English typographer and wordsmith John Baskerville.
+The geometric serif typeface, chosen as the main font, is called Mrs. Eaves Roman, after the wife of the English typographer and wordsmith John Baskerville.
 It was created by Zuzana Licko in 1998 and published by Emigre Fonts.